 When you are out doing your thing, there is no need to let your significant other know who you’re with or if you’re running late.
 Unless, of course, you live with your parents.
 You should definitely give them that courtesy notification.

 9. No guilty feeling.

 There are times when you want to curl up at home and watch a Netflix marathon of Fuller House and not deal with friends or family dysfunction.
 When you’re single, there’s no need to explain why you do the things you do.
-Or anybody to make you feel bad about your decisions.
+Or anybody to make you feel bad about your decisions because they don’t understand what an introvert is.
 You are the master of your destiny!

 10. You get to be you.